Chandhana-sanoj/Sales-and-Customer-Analysis-of-a-Sunscreen-Product-Launch/README.md

 ---

+## Business Questions

+### Launch Impact
+- How did sales change after the product launch?
+- What is the percentage growth after launch?

+### Product Performance
+- Which variant generated the highest revenue?
+- Which variant sold the most units?
+- Which variant generated the highest profit?

+### Customer Behavior
+- What percentage of customers are repeat customers?
+- Do returning customers contribute more revenue?
+- Which age group contributes the most revenue?

+### Channel Performance
+- Which channel generates more revenue?
+- Which channel has the highest average order value?
+- How did channel performance change after launch?

+### Regional Performance
+- Which region generates the highest revenue?
+- Which region shows the fastest growth after launch?

+---

 ## Dataset Description
 Since a suitable public dataset was not available, a realistic synthetic dataset was created to simulate a real business scenario.